kayla-tran/CS110-final-project/final-project/README.md

-# Tem 3 Project: Recipe Sharing App
+# Team 3 Project: Recipe Sharing App

 This is the final project for the class CS 110, Web Development at UC Riverside.